As endings go, it was equal parts sad and satisfying.

 What some assumed was going to be "a really silly show with two nerds living next to the hot girl," she continued, soon morphed into something much greater: "We have completely changed that and have outgrown that and have become real amazing characters that have left a mark on so many people's hearts."

-So she was only a little bit kidding when she floated the idea of a reunion at the Golden Globes this past January.
+So she was only a little kidding when she floated the idea of a reunion.

 Alternatively, a Penny-focused spin-off is also on the table, albeit under very specific conditions.
 "The only person I would say yes to is Chuck Lorre," she named of the creator and executive producer she credits with revamping her career.
 "So if Chuck came and said let's do it, I'd say yes.
 Other than that, I don't see a spin-off for myself.
 But I don't like to say no to Chuck.
 So if he wanted it, I'm in!"